osya/LERGFilesUpload/README.md

 For a full migration command reference, run `python manage.py db --help`.

-### Deployment

-In your production environment, make sure the `LERG_FILES_UPLOAD_ENV` environment variable is set to `"prod"`.

-### Shell

-To open the interactive shell, run `python manage.py shell`

-By default, you will have access to `app`, `db`, and the `User` model.

 ## Usage

 To upload a file press "Choose File" button, choose file and press "Open" button.
 File will be uploaded and appears in Operation Log.

 To download log press "Log Download" button

+### Shell

+To open the interactive shell, run `python manage.py shell`

+By default, you will have access to `app`, `db`, and the `User` model.

 ## Tests